realA10001986/Time-Circuits-Display/README.md

 |:--:|
 | Click to watch the video |

-BTTFN requires the props to be connected to the same network, such as for example your home WiFi network:
+BTTFN requires the props to be connected to the same network, such as, for example, your home WiFi network:

 ![STAmode](img/stamode-bttfn.png)